 - Public transport is not available in Bali, but you can get around easily with Uber or Grab.
 Go-Jek is another local app that you should download – on top of transport, it can be used for shopping/courier services.
 You can also easily hitch a ride on a Motorbike/taxi.
 For taxis, use the metered ones by Blue Bird Group.
 If you are comfortable riding a scooter, you can easily rent one.

 - Do not drink from the tap, the water is not potable.

 - Avoid stepping on the ‘canang sari’, a colourful daily offering made by the Balinese Hindus.
 They usually place it at the entrances, so be careful to not step on them.

 - Bali is great for surfing and swimming, but when at the beach, take note of the red flags and swim within the boundaries.
-The beaches are quite wide so the shallow areas are quite big, but be careful, as the waves can get unpredictable.

 - The rupiah exchanges for approximately IDR 10,000 to S$1.
 Money changers can be easily found along the streets of busy areas.